 Walterboro is a somewhat small city located in the state of South Carolina.
 With a population of 5,278 people and five constituent neighborhoods, Walterboro is the 72nd largest community in South Carolina.

-Walterboro is a decidedly white-collar city, with fully 87.91% of the workforce employed in white-collar jobs, well above the national average.
+Walterboro is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Walterboro is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Walterboro who work in food service (17.88%), sales jobs (17.78%), and maintenance occupations (10.08%).
+There are especially a lot of people living in Walterboro who work in sales jobs (18.09%), food service (16.06%), and maintenance occupations (11.73%).

-In terms of college education, Walterboro is nearly on par with the US average for all cities of 21.84%: 19.31% of adults 25 and older in Walterboro have a bachelor's degree or advanced degree.
+The percentage of adults in Walterboro who are college-educated is close to the national average for all communities of 21.84%: 18.68% of the adults in Walterboro have a bachelor's degree or advanced degree.

-The per capita income in Walterboro in 2010 was $18,436, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $73,744 for a family of four.
+The per capita income in Walterboro in 2010 was $19,839, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $79,356 for a family of four.
 However, Walterboro contains both very wealthy and poor people as well.
-Walterboro also has one of the higher rates of people living in poverty in the nation, with 30.74% of its population below the federal poverty line.

 Walterboro is an extremely ethnically-diverse city.
 The people who call Walterboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Walterboro residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Walterboro include German, European, Irish, and Scots-Irish.
+Important ancestries of people in Walterboro include European, German, Scots-Irish, and Irish.

 The most common language spoken in Walterboro is English.
 Other important languages spoken here include Italian and Spanish.